Sacha Baron Cohen: Borat Sagdiyev

 Baron Cohen won the 2007 Golden Globe for Best Actor – Musical or Comedy, his sixth such award.
 Although Borat was up for "Best Motion Picture – Musical or Comedy", the film lost to Dreamgirls.
 On 23 January 2007, he was nominated for an Academy Award for Best Adapted Screenplay.
 He shared his nomination with the film's co-writers, Ant Hines, Peter Baynham, Dan Mazer and Todd Phillips.

 Aside from the comic elements of his characters, Baron Cohen's performances are interpreted by some as reflecting uncomfortable truths about his audience.
 He juxtaposes his own Jewish heritage with the anti-Semitism of his character Borat.

 In 2007, Baron Cohen published a travel guide as Borat, with dual titles: Borat: Touristic Guidings To Minor Nation of U.S. and A. and Borat: Touristic Guidings To Glorious Nation of Kazakhstan.
 On 21 December 2007, Baron Cohen announced he was retiring the character of Borat.

-The character was brought back on a 2018 appearance on Jimmy Kimmel Live and appears in the 2020 sequel Borat Subsequent Moviefilm, for which he won another Golden Globe Award.
 After the release of Borat, Baron Cohen said he would retire Borat and Ali G because the public had become too familiar with the characters.
 After the release of Brüno, he said he would retire that character.

-However, the character of Borat was brought back for the 2020 sequel Borat Subsequent Moviefilm as well as the 2022 Kennedy Center Honors where he did a standup routine as Borat for the induction of U2.
+The character was brought back on a 2018 appearance on Jimmy Kimmel Live and appears in the 2020 sequel Borat Subsequent Moviefilm, for which he won another Golden Globe Award, as well as the 2022 Kennedy Center Honors where he did a standup routine as Borat for the induction of U2.